 Batteries are more likely to die within the colder winter months than in the summer.
-This is due to the cold weather slowing down the chemical reaction, which is required in order to make the battery function as normal.
+This is mainly due to the cold weather slowing down the chemical reaction, which is required in order to make the battery function as normal.

 Dead batteries can be a huge pain and it’s important that you try your best to keep them maintained during the cold winter weather.